ayushbansal323/Projects/CharacterDeviceDriver/ReadMe.md

 To Check whether device driver is properly loaded:
 > cat /proc/modules

+To Check The System Log:
+> cat /var/log

 ## To run the demo program

 > gcc test.c